In traditional employment, employees usually have a development plan. But when you work for yourself, how do you keep your skills current?

 - Read leading publications in your industry.
 For example, SitePoint is ideal if you’re a web designer and Millo’s perfect for any creative professional

-- Find your tribe.
+- Find your community.
 Who better to help you remain competitive and aware of changes in the industry than people in a community, you’re part of.
 This could, for example, be a real-life small business community or even an online one such as a Facebook group

 3. Engage Clients Consistently